Welding Magnets Guide: Usage, Types, and What to Consider

 Do welding magnets affect welding?

-A welding magnet can affect welding if it involves an electric arc.
-That’s because any magnetic field close to an arc will offer an easier or harder path for the arc to follow.
+A magnet can affect welding if it involves an electric arc.
+That’s because magnetic fields close to an arc will offer an easier or harder path for the arc to follow.
 This will force the arc to wander off the desired path.

 Welding magnets are meant for tacking only.
-If you have the magnets on the workpiece and weld close to them, you risk ending up with faulty welds.
+If you have them on the workpiece and weld close to them, you risk ending up with faulty welds.

-The effect of a welding magnet on the arc depends on
+The effect of a magnet on the arc depends on:

 - The magnet’s pulling strength.

 - The distance from the arc.
-The strength of magnetic fields drops at a high rate the longer it is from the arc.
+The strength of magnetic fields drops at a high rate the longer the magnet is from the arc.

 - The size of the workpiece.
-The bigger the workpiece, the more magnetic fields it can ‘absorb’, reducing the magnet’s range.
+The bigger it is, the more magnetic fields it can ‘absorb’, reducing the magnet’s range.

 Furthermore, If you leave strong magnets on your welding table for a long time, it can permanently be magnetized.
-This will cause arc-blow when you pass the arc near this magnetized area.
+This will cause an arc blow when you pass the arc near this magnetized area.

 You can read more about arc blow in this WeldPundit article.